~ The mystery of evil ~

 reinterprets, analyses, breaks apart, and sometimes improves on the old order.

-serpent in paradise that searches to breach the ratified order of God.
+serpent in paradise, intending to breach the ratified order of God.
 The intellectual encourages

 people to eat the fruit of knowledge, so that their eyes are opened.
 The serpent